Duncan1738/Magic-8-Ball-Bot-/README.md

 Get your token from the Discord Developer Portal

 ---

-This project is licensed under the MIT License.
+ licensed under the MIT License.